Theoretical Investigation of Performance-Improved Ferroelectric Tunnel Junction Based on Trap-Assisted Tunneling

 In conclusion, the characteristics of TAT-based FTJ are comprehensively investigated.
 Theoretical analysis provides guidelines for optimizing trap conditions and device structure to enhance the $J_{\mathrm{ON}}$ and $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio simultaneously, leveraging the TAT mechanism to overcome the intrinsic bottlenecks of the conventional FTJs.
-Under optimal conditions, the TAT-based FTJ achieves an ultra-high $J_{\mathrm{ON}} > 10^5\ \mathrm{A/cm^2}$ and a remarkable $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio exceeding 170.
+The simulated TAT-based FTJ achieves an ultra-high $J_{\mathrm{ON}} > 10^5\ \mathrm{A/cm^2}$ and a remarkable $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio exceeding 170.
 Although the performance attained from actual experiments depends on various material-dependent and fabrication-related factors, the simulation results in this work suggest the strong potential of TAT-based FTJs to outperforming the conventional FTJ and fulfilling the demands of nanoscale IMC.
 Future efforts incorporating first-principles calculations to obtain more accurate material and trap-related parameters, rather than relying on the values adopted from previous literature in the present simulations, together with examining additional possible conduction pathways, may help provide a more complete understanding of the device mechanism beyond the present analysis.